 Panasonic NCR18650 cells.
 These things can discharge a crazy amount of continuous current (10A), and hold tons of charge (3.45Ah)

-Test fitting the cells on Jenna's bike, before I released I had major welding problems.
+Test fitting the cells on Jenna's bike, before I realised I had major welding problems.

 My load testing jig: Some big 4ohm resistors in a bucket of water.
 I measured the voltage across each cell group at the BMS while the battery was discharging.
 Any groups measuring significantly differently from the majority, would point to problem welding.